Pritzker begs Abbott to stop sending migrants to Chicago

 Of those, 317 are awaiting placement, with 249 of them at O'Hare International Airport.
 Sixty-eight were staying at the Harold Washington Library Emergency Warming Shelter Sunday night.

-With the weather in mind, Gov. JB Prtizker took out an ad in the Austin American-Statesman newspaper, publishing a letter he sent to Texas Gov. Greg Abbott.
+With the bitter-cold Chicago area weather in mind, Illinois Gov. JB Pritzker, a Democrat, took out a full-page ad in the Austin American-Statesman newspaper, publishing a letter he sent to Texas Gov. Greg Abbott, a Republican.

 for more features.